 HHI will hold all medical information on their secure site and server.
 These are completely separate from the University of Alberta.
 HHI meets all provincial and federal privacy legislations for the protection of personal health information.

 Does Homewood share medical information with the University of Alberta?

 No. Any medical information provided or obtained by HHI concerning your health is strictly confidential and will not be shared with anyone at the University of Alberta, including your manager or Human Resources department.
 Information will be shared, on a need to know basis, as it pertains to your fitness for work and work related restrictions, and limitations.
 U of A’s Privacy Office has reviewed the process to ensure compliance with requirements under legislation and University Policy.

 What happens if I’m unable to return to work before the maximum General Illness benefit period?

-ODHE will initiate the Long Term Disability (LTD) application process 6 weeks prior to the end of your General Illness benefit period and send you the required paperwork.
+ODEH will initiate the Long Term Disability (LTD) application process six weeks prior to the end of your General Illness benefit period and send you the required paperwork.
 Your HSC will be available to explain the LTD application process.
 For further information, visit our LTD plan

 What will happen to my vacation accrual while I am on General Illness leave?

 Whether full time of part time, an employee will continue to earn vacation credits for the first two months of illness/WCB leave.
 Vacation will no longer accrue after two months.
 Please see Article 16.03 of the Collective Agreement or consult with your Human Resource Advisor if you have further questions.